yashsakhuja/Customer-Lifetime-Value-Model/README.md

 Install the necessary dependencies using pip or conda.
 Run the Streamlit application to explore the CLTV model and its insights.

-Join us in revolutionizing retail analytics and maximizing customer lifetime value with this CLTV prediction project!